 - Apply moisture-resistant paint or stain: The second waterproofing option is to paint your fence with latex or alkyd-based paint.
 These are available in many colors and glosses to provide the look you want.
 Just be sure to read labels carefully to ensure you purchase paint designed for this application.
 Stain is another option for sealing and protecting a wooden fence.

 - Apply a wax polish: The final waterproofing option is to wax the fence with colored, pine or clear wax.
 Each type repels dirt, dust, and grit with varying aesthetic effects.
 You can apply wax to wood fences finished with varnish, shellac or oil-based paint.

 - Clear away leaves and debris: When organic materials stay in contact with your fence for an extended period, they promote rot and insect problems.
 Rake away leaves and other debris regularly throughout the season to prevent this.

 At Paramount Fence, we install Western Red Cedar wood that is naturally resistant to rot and decay, however, these options above offer an additional protection for your new wood fence.

 Weatherproofing Other Types of Fences

-For wrought iron fences, rust is your biggest problem.
+Rust is a problem for wrought iron fences.
 If your fence is already rusty, brush off the flakes.
 Then, apply weatherproof wax or anti-rust paint to help water roll off the metal instead of sticking to it and making it rust.
 For a more maintenance-free ornamental fence, consider one made of aluminum or steel instead.

-PVC and chain link fences are naturally weather-resistant, so all you must do is clean them occasionally with a hose and stiff brush.
-This removes dirt, stains, and debris to help protect the beauty and extend the lifespan of your fence.
+PVC and chain link fences are naturally weather-resistant, so all you must do is clean them occasionally.